-HEA assists community partners in developing Networks and Pilot Programs with the long-term goal of developing a strong and aligned talent pipeline for our community.
+HEA assists community partners in developing Networks and Initiatives with the long-term goal of developing a strong and aligned talent pipeline for our community.

 Reaching Higher is a program for 7th- and 8th-grade students and parents designed to provide information and support about college and career pathways.
 The program intends to motivate middle school students from minority, low-income, and first-generation populations to pursue a post-secondary degree or certificate during and/or following high school.
 It also helps students and parents consider how to pay for higher education.
 It creates awareness of the opportunities, such as 21st Century Scholars, Dual Credit, and Early College High School, to make post-secondary education more attainable and affordable.

 A two-day event to raise awareness about local career pathways for middle-school students.
 Businesses representing advanced manufacturing, construction and trades, healthcare, and information technology provide hands-on experiences that help students understand what jobs look and feel like.
 Curriculum has been designed by school counselors to prepare the students in the classroom prior to the event, and pre- and post- surveys will be taken to track the success of the program.
 Elkhart County has identified Career Quest as another way to introduce students to career opportunities as they are making decisions about their future careers.

 Manufacturing Day is a national event designed to teach youth about modern manufacturing careers.
 On this day, educators and business owners provide industry tours for middle school students in local manufacturing companies.
 This event gives students experience and knowledge about careers in manufacturing.
 They also build connections with companies in their own community.
 Elkhart County educators have expanded the Manufacturing Day site visits into a seven-lesson curriculum, building connections between career pathways and education.

 Industry-Infused Project-Based Learning